ACINQ/eclair/source/index.html.md

 Sends money to a node forcing the payment to go through the given route, the API works in a fire-and-forget fashion where the unique identifier for this payment attempt is immediately returned to the caller.
 The route parameter is a simple list of nodeIds that the payment will traverse, it can be a json-encoded array (same as [findroute](#findroute) output) or a comma separated list of nodeIds.
-Note that the channels between the nodes in the route must be public.
+Note that the channels between the nodes in the route must be public.It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

 ### HTTP Request